 Brand & Marketing

-In support of this new part of the Walmart ecosystem, we crafted a visual language that represented the brand and would resonate with customers.
+In support of this new part of the Walmart ecosystem, a visual language was crafted that represented the brand and would resonate with customers.

 With greater insights into customer needs and behaviors, we crafted the future state health and wellness digital experience across all touchpoints.